-- 16. In a previous report approved by the Executive Lead Member for Universal Services (Highway Network Recovery Strategy - Update for 2023/24) the highway maintenance backlog in Hampshire for all highway assets was estimated to be £377 million, however this figure was produced before the recent increases in inflation and the current value is now around £500 million. - 17.
-The Government recognised the impact of the winter weather on the condition of the local road network and in the Spring 2023 Budget announced an additional £200 million for highway maintenance, with the County Council's share being £5.9 million.
-Whilst additional Government investment in highway maintenance is always welcomed, and much needed, the levels are significantly lower than that required to make a substantial difference. - 18.
+- 15. In a previous report approved by the Executive Lead Member for Universal Services (Highway Network Recovery Strategy Update for 2023/24) the highway maintenance backlog in Hampshire for all highway assets was estimated to be £377m, however this figure was produced before the recent increases in inflation and the current value is now likely to be around £500m. - 16.
+The Government recognised the impact of the winter weather on the condition of the local road network and in the Spring 2023 Budget announced an additional £200m for highway maintenance, with the County Council's share being £5.9m.
+Whilst additional Government investment in highway maintenance is always welcomed and much needed, the levels are significantly lower than required to make a substantial difference. - 17.
 Hampshire County Council has recognised the challenges posed by the deteriorating network over the years and has made several financial interventions to mitigate the impact of the under-investment at a national level.
 Since 2010 the County Council has provided an additional £10 million of revenue funding per year, which is capitalised for structural planned maintenance activities such as carriageway resurfacing and other surface treatments.
 In 2021 the County Council committed an additional £7 million per year for routine highway maintenance activities.

-- 19. It is important to highlight that an element of the additional £10 million of funding (added in 2010) is subject to further public consultation as part of the County Council's savings proposals for 2025. - 20.
-In July 2023 the County Council approved a further £22.5 million over the next three years as part of the Stronger Roads Today campaign to provide a direct response to the deterioration of the highway network following the severe weather experienced over the past winter. - 21.
-On 4 October 2023 the Government announced additional funding would be available for highway maintenance.
-A total allocation of £8.3 billion was announced for English regions with £2.8 billion of that outlined for the South East, South West, East of England and London.
-On 17 November the Government confirmed funding levels for Hampshire for 2023/24 and 2024/25, and the indicative minimum 'additional' funding allocations between 2023/24 and 2033/34 inclusive.
-This new money is in additional to the existing Highways Maintenance Block and Pothole Fund allocations.
-The year-by-year profiles beyond 2024/25 have not yet been finalised, but the funding is expected to increase over time.
-Whilst the prospect of a significant funding boost is most welcome expectations still need to be tempered in so far as more funding will not yield a quick fix to an already weakened network.
+- 18. It is important to highlight that an element of the additional £10 million of funding (added in 2010) is subject to further public consultation as part of the County Council's savings proposals for 2025. - 19.
+In July 2023 the County Council approved a further £22.5 million over the next three years as part of the Stronger Roads Today campaign to provide a direct response to the deterioration of the highway network following the severe weather experienced over the past winter.